 Does the Dukan Diet Work?

-If you are someone who thrives on patterns and routines, and does well with following diet plans that involve numbers and schedules, you will find the Dukan diet particularly helpful.
+If you are someone who thrives on patterns and routines, and does well with following diet plans that involve numbers and schedules, you will likely give positive Dukan diet reviews and find the diet particularly helpful.
 Everything is laid out for you in advance – you know exactly what you are getting into before you begin.
 As long as you are willing to take things slow and wait and work for the weight loss results you want, success is not too far away.